panchgonzalez/tf_object_detection_pruning/README.md

 API.
 This repo attempts to solve this issue.
 A base example is setup for the InceptionV2-based FasterRCNN models.

+This repo contains the full code for the blog post: [Pruning Mask RCNN Models with TensorFlow](https://panch.io/articles/2020-05/pruning-mask-rcnn-models-with-tensorflow)

 ## Setup

 Clone repo with submodules